mhnamaki/-L2P-for-Top-k-Graph-Query-Processing/README.md

-# L2P for Top-k Graph Query Processing
+# Learning to Plan for Top-k Graph Search

 This code is written in Java over Neo4j graph database framework in EECS department of Washington State University.